Nbson1981/udagram-cloud-developer-project-5/README.md

 * `UpdateMember` - should update a member created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdateMemberRequest.ts` file

-It receives an object that contains three fields that can be updated in a TODO item:
+It receives an object that contains three fields that can be updated in a item:

 ```json
 {